 The JLAF currently meets as a full group three times a year.
 These meetings are held on a Friday afternoon and last two hours.

 Minutes of all JLAF meetings are on these webpages; these will give a flavour of the subjects the JLAF considers.
 As well as the business of preparing for, attending and following up JLAF meetings, members can get involved between meetings in working groups or through discussion in correspondence about consultations or contributions.
 There have been occasional site visits made by JLAF members.
 The meeting dates and membership of these working groups are generally arranged at the full meetings.

-The position of JLAF Chair currently rotates between different JLAF members and Donald MacIntrye is the Acting- and Vice-Chair and is responsible for the running of the JLAF.
+The position of JLAF Chair currently rotates between different JLAF members and Donald MacIntrye is the Vice-Chair; these two position are responsible for the running of the JLAF.
 Graeme Stark is the Secretary of the JLAF and is responsible for administrative functions.
 The JLAF’s main contact is with the Public Rights of Way teams and management in each council, but also with other individuals and organisations as appropriate.

 This extract, from guidance, outlines the role of JLAF members:

 5.1.1 The role of forum members is to attend forum meetings and to contribute constructively to the advisory role of the forum by:-